Contested U.S. election batters America’s global image, but world markets resilient

 “Despite having third-class politicians, if South Korean people show first-rate manners, we can make a better democracy than the United States.”

+The move marked a “distinctly authoritarian turn” that overshadowed a “relatively peaceful election exercise in the world’s oldest democracy,” wrote The Hindu newspaper in an editorial.
+Trump’s statement amounted to a demand that legally-cast ballots not be counted, which would imply an “unprecedented attempt at mass voter suppression,” it wrote.

+In Indonesia, social media was abuzz with Trump’s declaration of early victory, a move reminiscent of a presidential hopeful in their own country, Prabowo Subianto who lost last year’s election but continued to claim victory and encourage his supporters to protest.
+The ex-army general is now the defense minister.

-In China, where a number of publications have taken the opportunity of the election to crow about the shortcomings of the American system, the state-run China Daily said this could be an opportunity for the world’s two largest economies to reboot their relations.
+In China, a number of publications have taken the opportunity of the election to crow about the shortcomings of the American system.

+American-style democracy is now a “joke” with clear “double standards,” said an editorial in the Ta Kung Pao newspaper in Hong Kong, controlled by China’s liaison office in the city.
+The newspaper also called the electoral college a “complex and backward” system where a candidate could win the largest number of votes but still lose the election.

+“One can feel the anxiety for potential chaos seeing metal fences and security being hastily installed around the White House,” the editorial said.
+“The American election has became a global joke.”

 “It should not be squandered,” it wrote in an editorial.
 “The two countries desperately need to manage their increasingly antagonistic relations to prevent their differences and competition becoming confrontational.”